-Requests sent in the VS Code extension appear in your workspace's request history in both the VS Code extension and the Postman app.
+Requests sent in the Postman VS Code extension appear in your workspace's request history in both the VS Code extension and the Postman app.

 To create and send an HTTP request, do the following: